highcharts/highcharts/docs/dashboards/types-of-components.md

     }
 }
 ```
-The above code snippet used in a [Highcharts Component example](https://www.highcharts.com/samples/embed/dashboards/components/component-highcharts) that uses embedded data.
+The above code snippet as part of a [Highcharts Component example](https://www.highcharts.com/samples/embed/dashboards/components/component-highcharts) that uses embedded data.

 Code snippet using the Data Connector mechanism.
 ```js